 Conceptually, the Fujino tapered lines are similar to the knotless tapered nylon leaders that fly fishermen have used for decades.
 There are a few significant differences, though.
 The most obvious is the color.
-The Midi and Midi Soft are fluorescent green.
-The Soft Tenkara is fluorescent orange and the White Tenkara is a milky white.
-They are produced in lengths ranging from 3 to 5 meters and they are formulated to turn over well when cast with a tenkara rod.
+The Midi lines are fluorescent green.
+They are produced in lengths ranging from 3.5 to 4.5 meters and they are formulated to turn over well when cast with a tenkara rod.

 I've written a lot about nylon's big disadvantage, which is it's low density relative to fluorocarbon.
 It's big advantage, though, is that it takes dye really well so you can get bright colors.
-The Tenkara Midi, Soft Tenkara and Midi Soft lines are BRIGHT.
+The Tenkara Midi, lines are BRIGHT.
 I mean they are REALLY BRIGHT.
 They just pop.

-Despite being tapered lines, I found them to cast better with softer rods than with the stiffer "LT" rods.
-They would not be my first choice of line for the Daiwa Keiryu-X rods or the Suntech Genryuko, but for most tenkara rods they would be fine.
+Despite being tapered lines, I found them to cast better with softer rods than with the stiffer rods.
+For most tenkara rods they will be fine.

 The lines come pretty much just like a knotless tapered leader.
 The tippet end of the line is just a plain end, and the first thing I would do is tie a figure 8 knot in the end of it so that the tippet can be attached the same way it is attached to a level line.

 Domestic shipping is via USPS Ground Advantage.
 Rates are $5.00 for packages that weigh up to 4 ounces and $6.00 for packages that weigh over 4 ounces.
 The charge is added to your order automatically.

 Please note: All packages are shipped via USPS.
 If you have a PO Box, please list ONLY the PO Box in your address, not the PO Box and your street address.